run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiAgentClusterInfoPushRateLow.md

 ## Diagnosis

-Run:

-`kubectl get pod -n runai`

-And see if the `cluster-sync` pod is running.
+Run `kubectl get pod -n runai` to see if the `cluster-sync` pod is running.

 ## Mitigation

-Run

-`kubectl describe deployment cluster-sync -n runai kubectl logs deployment/cluster-sync -n runai`

-Try to figure out why the cluster-sync is not functioning properly.
+Run `kubectl describe deployment cluster-sync -n runai kubectl logs deployment/cluster-sync -n runai` to try and figure out why the cluster-sync is not functioning properly.

-Perhaps there’s a connectivity issue with the control-plane?
+It is possible that there is a connectivity issue with the control-plane.

-Be the first to add a reaction